 This course is an introduction to collaborative partnerships in the school setting, including the co-teaching model.
 Communication skills with other professionals and with parents will be developed for effective service delivery by teachers.
 Issues that arise when working with children with diverse and exceptional needs will be explored.
 Professionalism, ethics, and public policy will also be addressed.
-Prerequisite: Admission to the Teacher Education program and membership in the Student Education Association (SEA).
+Prerequisite: Admission to the Teacher Education program.

-EDUC 425 Work-Based Learning
+EDUC 425 Coordination of Work-Based Learning 3 credits